 - The MKI has a two-transistor darlington output stage, and the MKII has triple-darlington.
 The triple darlington output stage, having an extra gain stage, presents an easier load to the amp’s upstream stages.
 This has a number of design implications beyond the scope of this FAQ, but the often cited reason for its use in the MKII amplifiers, is better handling of low impedance loads.
 In practice, both MKI and MKII amps are fantastic with low impedance loads anyways.
 Some people prefer the MKI for its minimalism.

 - MKII has a different output biasing scheme.
 There is a bias compensation transistor mounted to the output module heatsinks.
-The MKI’s bias has a positive thermal coefficient, whereas the MKII remains nearly constant.
-There may be other factors to recommend the original circuit.
+The MKI’s bias has a somewhat pronounced positive thermal coefficient, whereas the MKII remains nearly constant regardless of heat.
+Despite this, there may be other factors to recommend the original circuit.

 - The GFA-555 MKII gets a canned and potted transformer, for low noise, and it is physically very quiet too.
 (Not that the original is loud, it’s not.)